 Day 2: Tokyo

-Meet with your guide after breakfast for orientation in your hotel before you begin your exploration of Tokyo.
+Meet with your guide after breakfast for orientation before you begin your exploration of Tokyo.
 Tokyo is one of the world's most populous cities.
-With its soaring towers and secret quiet spots it displays amazing contrasts.
-Japan’s capital is steeped in great history and culture, stemming back to when it became the seat of power in 1603 when the new shogun moved here.
+With its soaring towers and secret quiet spots, it displays amazing contrasts.

 The first visit is to Hamarikyu Garden, one of the traditional gardens in central Tokyo.
-The garden is alongside Tokyo bay.
-These traditional gardens and the Japanese tea-house on an island where we pause a quiet cup of tea.
-You get your first glimpse of the old and the new, with the modern day skyscrapers towering over this serene garden scene.
+The traditional gardens and the Japanese tea-house on an island is where we pause for a quiet cup of tea are located along the Tokyo Bay.
+You get your first glimpse of the old and the new, with the modern skyscrapers towering over this serene traditional garden.

 The day ends with a welcome dinner at a restaurant with great night views – a degustation meal of modern Japanese cuisine.